Miguel Rojas Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The Giants pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- Giants pitchers combine to allow 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- Giants pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, one per game).

-- Brebbia (2-0) gets the starting nod for the Giants in his eighth start of the season.
-He's put together a 3.25 ERA in 27 2/3 innings pitched, with 35 strikeouts.

-- In his last time out on Sunday, the right-hander tossed one scoreless inning against the Chicago Cubs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.